Stensis/rem-waste/README.md

 - 🔒 **Type Safety**: Implements TypeScript for enhanced code quality and reduced errors, streamlining development.

 ---
+## Approach

+This application was designed with user experience and scalability in mind.
+My approach included:

+- Structuring components modularly to keep the codebase maintainable.
+- Using Material UI with a custom theme for consistent styling.
+- Fetching skip data dynamically via the `getSkipsByLocation` service based on postcode.
+- Creating reusable UI components (like `SkipCard` and `ProgressSteps`) to streamline development.
+- Optimizing responsiveness using MUI's Grid system and media queries.

 ## Getting Started

 ### Prerequisites